 Use of Electronic Devices: Classroom, Required Consent

-There is no expectation of privacy on the College network by users and students should keep that in mind as they use electronic devices on campus.
+There is no expectation of privacy on the College network by users and students/employees should keep that in mind as they use electronic devices on campus.

 All personal files should be deleted from the College computers and your account logged out.
 Any use of the College technology and resources for personal use or financial gain can lead to disciplinary action.